[Much of my site will be useless to you if you've got the images turned off!]

 The following comprises his military career: Born in Connecticut; appointed from Connecticut Brevet Second Lieutenant Third Artillery 1st July, 1849; Second Lieutenant Fourth Artillery 12th September, 1850; First Lieutenant 30th April, 1855; Captain Fourteenth Infantry 14th May, 1861; Lieutenant-Colonel Additional Aid-de‑camp 31st March, 1863; Brevet Major 1st August, 1864, for gallant service in the battle of the Wilderness and during the presentº campaign before Richmond, Va.; Brevet Lieutenant-Colonel 13th March, 1865, for gallant and meritorious service during the war; Major Fifteenth Infantry 4th November, 1865; unassigned 15th March, 1869; retired 15th December, 1870.

-In conclusion of this sketch I gladly append a letter received from General Indicates a West Point graduate and gives his Class.Seth M. Barton, of Virginia, a dearly loved classmate of the deceased.
+In conclusion of this sketch I gladly append a letter received from General Indicates a West Point graduate, Class of 1849: a link to his biographical entry in Cullum's Register.Seth M. Barton, of Virginia, a dearly loved classmate of the deceased.

 Edward McKenney Hudson was a rare admixture, possible only to a gentleman, an earnest man, yet tolerant.
 Whatever he sought to do, he strove to do well — was not satisfied with mediocrity — but aimed at excellence.
 Gifted with an artist's instinct and eye, he loved the true and the beautiful, and disdained the low and base.
 Refined in his manners and tastes, his tongue and his pencil shrank from the coarse and vulgar.
 His attachments — not weakened by diffusion — were few and therefore strong.
 Enmity — save to wrong doing, he knew not — nor did detraction ever soil his lips.
 His friends he 'grappled to his soul with hooks of steel,' and lost not one.